bbernal1/flashcard-backend/README.md

 3. Run Frontend Application at https://github.com/bbernal1/flashcard-frontend
 3. Run spring boot application which contains embedded application server.

-## Features
-### Retrieve All Cards API
-Any URL should redirect to Homepage.
-This page contains information about the app and links to the Card Review mode and SRS Review mode
-### Review All Cards
-This section of the application will review all cards

-### Review Scheduled Cards
-This section will review cards that are due today or past due

 ### Version History
 version 0.1.0